 “The assignment was for my Data Collection, Integration, and Analysis class at Northeastern University, taught by Prof. Martin Schedlbauer, and requires using Import.io as a way to learn about the basics of data extraction.

 I’m a bit of a foodie, so I figured I would use Import.io to collect recipes.
 I pulled all the dessert recipes from Delish.com and then did some imputation and analysis in R for assignment credit.
-If you’re curious or hungry you can find my assignment code and recipe data at this report.

 I was honestly very impressed by the flexibility of your product.
 I found the whole process to be very easy.
 Chaining the extractors and dealing with infinite scrolling pages was painless and made particularly easy with clear and readable documentation.
 I liked it so much that I bought a student subscription.”